Vegetarian Society UK definition + EPIC-Oxford cohort framing

 The EPIC-Oxford cohort recruited 65,000 UK adults from 1993 with deliberate over-representation of vegetarians, vegans, and fish-eaters.
 Their classification system has five groups: regular meat-eaters, low meat-eaters (under 50 g per day), fish-eaters (no meat but fish), vegetarians (no meat or fish but dairy and eggs), and vegans.
 The Adventist Health Study-2 cohort uses similar categories: non-vegetarian, semi-vegetarian, pescovegetarian, lacto-ovo vegetarian, and vegan.
 Both studies treat the fish-eating group as biologically distinct.

 The separation matters because outcomes differ.
-The Tong 2019 EPIC-Oxford paper on ischaemic heart disease (BMJ 2019; 366: l4897) found that fish-eaters had 13% lower IHD risk than meat-eaters, vegetarians had 22% lower IHD risk, and vegans had 24% lower IHD risk (numbers vary slightly between adjusted models).
+The Tong 2019 EPIC-Oxford paper (BMJ 2019; 366: l4897) grouped its 48,188 participants into three diet groups: meat-eaters, fish-eaters, and vegetarians (with vegans counted inside the vegetarian group rather than as their own category).
+Compared with meat-eaters, fish-eaters had 13% lower ischaemic heart disease risk and vegetarians had 22% lower risk; the same paper also found vegetarians had a 20% higher rate of total stroke, driven mostly by haemorrhagic stroke.
 The Adventist Health Study-2 found mortality patterns broadly similar across pesco-vegetarians and lacto-ovo vegetarians, both lower than non-vegetarians but the exact ordering varies by cause-of-death subgroup.

 The biologically plausible reasons for the differences: fish-eaters get long-chain EPA and DHA omega-3 directly (cardiovascular benefit); vegans avoid all saturated fat from animal sources; vegetarians eat dairy fat but less than meat-eaters.
 The interactions are complex enough that lumping pescatarians with vegetarians would smear the data.